All That You Must Know About The PACT Act – Vapor Products Added to PACT Requirements!

 The PACT (Prevent All Cigarette Trafficking) includes

-- Regulatory of the cigarettes and smokeless tobacco products mailings to consumers through the U.S. Postal Service
+- Regulatory of cigarettes and smokeless tobacco products mailings to consumers through the U.S. Postal Service

 - New requirements for registration, reporting, delivery, and recordkeeping, including a List of Unregistered or Non-Compliant Delivery Sellers

-- To increase the criminal offence penalty years and make it up to 3 years imprisonment
+- To increase the criminal offense penalty years and make it up to 3 years imprisonment

 - Allowing ATF authorities to inspect or examine any tobacco or cigarette packet kept on-premises or in records.